Stookhy/MechaCar_Statistical_Analysis/README.md

    Is the slope of the linear model considered to be zero?
 Why or why not?

    Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+## Create Visualizations for the Trip Analysis

+   ### Summary

+## T-Tests on Suspension Coils

+   ### Summary

+## Design a Study Comparing the MechaCar to the Competition

+   What metric or metrics are you going to test?

+   What is the null hypothesis or alternative hypothesis?

+   What statistical test would you use to test the hypothesis?
+And why?

+   What data is needed to run the statistical test?